top of page

 OUR STORY

-ACCR is modeled after the success of the former Art Connection, an organization founded in Boston in 1995 by the late Fay Chandler, an artist who had been working there since the early 1970s.
+ACCR is modeled after the success of the former Art Connection, an organization established in Boston in 1995 by the late Fay Chandler, an artist who had been active since the early 1970s.

-Like many of her artist contemporaries, Fay amassed a growing inventory of artwork and became convinced that donating artwork to public, charitable, and educational groups in the community that lacked funds to purchase art would be the best course.
+Like many of her fellow artists, Fay accumulated a growing collection of artwork and believed that donating pieces to public, charitable, and educational organizations that lacked funds to purchase art was the best option.

-The Art Connection connected artists and collectors to nonprofit agencies and facilitated the donation of thousands of works of art during its existence.
-In addition, it encouraged the development of similar art donation and placement programs throughout the country through its expansion efforts, before its closing in 2020.
+The Art Connection linked artists and collectors with nonprofit agencies, facilitating the donation of thousands of art pieces throughout its existence.
+It also encouraged the development of similar art donation and placement programs across the country before closing in 2020.

-To date, ACCR has partnered with over one hundred community service organizations throughout the District of Columbia, Maryland, and Northern Virginia in the delivery of our mission, and made thousands of pieces of art available for placement.
-Through our efforts, we have inspired dialogue, creativity, healing, and learning by introducing artwork into nonprofit community environments.
-We have witnessed firsthand the transformative effects that artwork has on the lives of residents, clients, and staff, and are very proud of the individuals and communities we have empowered through our programming.
+To date, ACCR has partnered with over 130 community service organizations throughout the District of Columbia, Maryland, and Northern Virginia to fulfill our mission, making thousands of artworks available for placement.
+Our efforts have inspired dialogue, creativity, healing, and learning by introducing art into nonprofit community settings.
+We have witnessed firsthand the transformative impact that art can have on the lives of residents, clients, and staff, and we take great pride in the individuals and communities we have empowered through our programming.

 OUR STAFF AND BOARD

-JULIE ANN CAVNOR, EXECUTIVE DIRECTOR has served as the Executive Director of the Art Connection in the Capital Region (ACCR) since her appointment in 2010.
-Before joining ACCR, she served for seven years as the Executive Director of Maryland Art Place (MAP)—a respected center for contemporary art in Baltimore City, established in 1981 to provide exhibition and educational opportunities to artists, curators, and arts writers at all stages of their careers.
-Prior, she served as the Assistant Director of MAP for five years.
+Julie has been the Executive Director of ACCR since her appointment in 2010.
+Prior to this role, she served for seven years as the Executive Director of Maryland Art Place (MAP), a respected center for contemporary art in Baltimore City.
+Established in 1981, MAP provides exhibition and educational opportunities for artists, curators, and arts writers at all stages of their careers.
+Before becoming Executive Director, Julie worked as the Assistant Director at MAP for five years.
+Throughout her career, she has held various positions in museums, alternative art spaces, and commercial galleries nationwide.
+Julie has extensive experience in program management, curation, and arts management.
+She holds a Master's degree in Arts Administration and Public History from The American University in Washington, D.C

-ASHBY D. ANDERSON, VICE PRESIDENT has actively collected art for over thirty years, acquiring his first painting—a portrait by Connecticut artist William Sherman Potts—at the age of ten.
-Influenced by his seafaring hometown of Noank, Connecticut, and his family’s long connection to the ocean, Ashby began collecting Connecticut marine paintings and developed a broad knowledge of New England’s renowned artist colonies of the late-19th and early-20th centuries.
-His personal collection includes paintings by Reynolds Beal, Charles Harold Davis, Carl Lawless, Lars Thorsen, and George Albert Thompson.
+Ashby has actively collected art for over thirty years, acquiring his first painting—a portrait by Connecticut artist William Sherman Potts—at the age of ten.
+Influenced by his seafaring hometown of Noank, Connecticut, and his family’s long connection to the ocean, Ashby began collecting Connecticut marine paintings and developed a broad knowledge of New England’s renowned artist colonies of the late 19th and early 20th centuries.
+His collection includes paintings by Reynolds Beal, Charles Harold Davis, Carl Lawless, Lars Thorsen, and George Albert Thompson.

 Ashby has worked for several New England institutions, including the Museum of Fine Arts in Boston, the Mystic Seaport Museum, the Florence Griswold Museum, and the auction house Skinner, Inc. Ashby holds a M.A.L.S. from Dartmouth College and a BA from St. Lawrence University.

-SUSAN KIM, SECRETARY is a cause-driven freelance journalist who writes and edits stories on social justice, disaster recovery, diversity and inclusion for the World Council of Churches, Mennonite Disaster Service, and The Business Monthly newspaper.
+Susan is a cause-driven freelance journalist who writes and edits stories on social justice, disaster recovery, diversity, and inclusion for the World Council of Churches, Mennonite Disaster Service, and The Business Monthly newspaper.
 She believes every person deserves to experience—and be transformed by—original art.
-Art is not just for display in the living rooms of the rich, or for exhibition in galleries for the privileged.
+Art is not just for display in the living rooms of the rich or for exhibition in galleries for the privileged.

-"Art is for everyone—for every human being who is striving to live with dignity and courage in our world."
+"Art is for everyone—for every human being striving to live with dignity and courage in our world."

-MATTHEW SONNE, TREASURER is Vice President in Jones Lang LaSalle’s Corporate Accounts team for the Mid-Atlantic region.
-Matt currently acts as the account manager and lead transaction manager for the Lockheed Martin Account in representing their real estate requirements throughout the world.
+Matt is Vice President of Jones Lang LaSalle’s Corporate Accounts team for the Mid-Atlantic region.
+Matt is the account manager and lead transaction manager for the Lockheed Martin Account, representing their international real estate requirements.
 He is responsible for managing and overseeing the operations of the account team, client communications, and execution and negotiation of transactions.
-Prior to joining Jones Lang LaSalle, Matt was a project manager and environmental scientist at Dames & Moore Group.
+Before joining Jones Lang LaSalle, Matt was a project manager and environmental scientist at Dames & Moore Group.
 Matt executed and managed environmental due diligence projects, compliance audits, and remediation projects for real estate developers, lending institutions, and corporate clients.

 "What I love about ACCR is that it understands the magic and power of art.
 I’ve seen white bare walls transformed into incredible murals for all to see and brighten up a day.
 I’ve seen non-profit recipients’ joyful reactions after new art is distributed and hung on the walls and I’ve seen the satisfaction on the faces of the artists, knowing that their art is impacting people’s lives.
 Every time I go to an ACCR art placement, I am in amazement at both the creation of the artwork itself, but also what it can do when it is exposed in the right place."

-JACQUELINE "Jackie" JONES is Dean of the School of Global Journalism & Communication at Morgan State University.
+Jacqueline "Jackie" Jones is the Dean of the School of Global Journalism & Communication at Morgan State University.

-A veteran newswoman, Jones has worked in a variety of capacities in newsrooms around the country, including: The (Baltimore) Evening Sun, Detroit Free Press, New York Newsday, The Philadelphia Daily News, The Milwaukee Journal Sentinel and The Washington Post.
+A veteran newswoman, Jones has worked in various capacities in newsrooms nationwide, including The (Baltimore) Evening Sun, Detroit Free Press, New York Newsday, The Philadelphia Daily News, The Milwaukee Journal Sentinel, and The Washington Post.
 While at New York Newsday, she was a member of the newsroom team that won a Pulitzer Prize in 1992 for Spot News Coverage.
 Jackie has served on the Board of Directors of the National Association of Black Journalists (NABJ) and represented the NABJ on the Accrediting Council on Education in Journalism and Mass Communication for more than 25 years.

 An avid art collector, Jackie brings her passion for art and social justice to the Board, contributing to ACCR’s efforts to make artwork accessible and a means for enrichment in communities throughout Baltimore and Washington, DC.

-BEI MA is the Founder and CEO of The Pinea Group, LLC, a global consulting firm for biotech, biopharma, digital health, medtech, and other healthcare organizations to deliver patient-centric innovative solutions in the U.S. and international markets.
-Previously, Bei served as the vice president of global healthcare business development at the British Standards Institution Group and international business development at the U.S. Pharmacopeia Convention.
+Bei Ma is the Founder and CEO of The Pinea Group, LLC, a global consulting firm for biotech, biopharma, digital health, medtech, and other healthcare organizations to deliver patient-centric innovative solutions in the U.S. and international markets.
+Previously, Bei was vice president of global healthcare business development at the British Standards Institution Group and international business development at the U.S. Pharmacopeia Convention.

 A scientist by training, Bei has always been an artist at heart.
-Largely self-taught, she is a firm believer that everyone deserves LOVE, JOY, and PEACE.
-She feels that art can achieve this goal and connect everyone in a meaningful way.
+Although she is largely self-taught, she firmly believes everyone deserves love, joy, and peace.
+She feels that art can achieve this goal and connect everyone meaningfully.
 She uses photography, painting, and digital art to express the beauty in human life and nature.
-Bei has served on the board of the Rockville Economic Development Inc. and the VisArts Center since 2020.
-Both organizations are non-profits, located in Rockville, Maryland.
+Since 2020, Bei has served on the board of Rockville Economic Development Inc. and the VisArts Center, both non-profit organizations located in Rockville, Maryland.

 "I feel my paintings have a positive impact on the clients and staff of the non-profits that select them.
 Several of my large tree paintings have been installed at homeless shelters, where I hope they give a sense of rootedness and peace."